vishvAsa/notes/content/computing/algorithms/design/Storing_sequences.md

 Some implementations randomize iteration over hashmaps the same way.

 ### Prefix tree/ treep
 Here, the keys are mapped to unique string representations, which are then used as substitute keys.
-These keys can then be stored as a k-ary tree, where $k$ is the size of alphabet used to form the string.
+These keys can then be stored as a k-ary tree, where \\(k\\) is the size of alphabet used to form the string.
 For each string-key stored, characters associated with nodes along the path from the root to a certain leaf is equal to the string key.

 Using this, a k-characters long key can be looked up in time O(k).